Deep neural network for fringe pattern filtering and normalisation: 2. Method

-\item U--net is a Deep model; \ie, the number of layers in U--net is substantially larger than the number of layers in the classic auto--encoder.

-\item U--net implements convolutional 2D filters so that, the weights $W$ of each layer are codified into an array of matrices (a 3D tensor) and produces a vector of processed images (a 3D tensor).
+One can note important differences between the classical auto--encoders and the U--net: (1) U--net is a deep model; \ie, the number of layers in U--net is substantially larger than the number of layers in the classic auto--encoder.
+(2) U--net implements convolutional 2D filters so that, the weights $W$ of each layer are codified into an array of matrices (a 3D tensor) and produces a vector of processed images (a 3D tensor).
 On the other hand, classical auto--encoders vectorise the input image and therefore the pixel's spatial relationships are lost.
-Figure \ref{fig:Vnet} illustrates the U--net architecture: connections, number of layers and dimension of the input and output of each layer.
-The graphical representation used in Refs. \citep{ronnenberg:Unet15, jin:dnn_inverse17} allows one to visualise the NN--convolutions (filters) and the dimensional changes of the processed data.
-Herein, we use such a representation for illustrating our deep architecture.

-\item The input of a decoder layer in U--net is the concatenation of the output tensor of the previous layer and output tensor of the symmetric encoder layer (so--called ``skip links''); see Fig. \ref{fig:Vnet}.
-The purpose of skip links can be understood in the context of residual--nets \citep{he:resnet16}: they allow to construct the solution using both, coarse and processed data.
+(3) The input of a decoder layer in U--net is the concatenation of the output tensor of the previous layer and output tensor of the symmetric encoder layer (so--called ``skip links''); see Fig. \ref{fig:Vnet}.
+The purpose of skip links can be understood in the context of residual--nets \cite{he:resnet16}: they allow to construct the solution using both, coarse and processed data.

-The residual--net combines $x$ and $\mathcal{D}(y)$ by means of an addition, while U--net learns a more general form to combine the data.
-For a better understanding, the residual--net version of the auto--encoder in equation \eqref{eq:decoder} is $\hat x = x + \mathcal{D}(y)$.
-In contrast, the U--net version is written as $\hat x = \phi([x, \mathcal{D}(y)])$, where $\phi$ is the function learned by the model to combine the data.
-In any case, skip--links tackle the well--known problem of ``vanishing--gradient'' on deep networks and improve the training process \citep{mao:dnnrestor}.